Locoduino/SlowMotionServo/README.md

 ```

 Third, initialize it in setup().
 Be careful actual minimum and maximum
-positions of a servo maybe greater and or lower than positions allowed by
+positions of a servo may be greater and/or lower than positions allowed by
 the Servo and SlowMotionServo libraries:

 ```